 Your local community can be a powerful source of support.
 Local Area Agencies on Aging (AAAs) are an excellent starting point.
 These organizations offer a wide range of services, from providing advice and helping find care to running adult day care programs and organizing meal deliveries.
 Many faith-based organizations also offer assistance, whether through small grants or volunteer help.
 It’s always worth checking with these local groups to see what kind of aid is available and learn how to get paid as a caregiver for a family member.

-Using the Eldercare Locator
+How to Use the Eldercare Locator Tool

 Finding the right local resources can feel overwhelming, but there’s a tool designed to make it easier.
 The Eldercare Locator is a public service that connects you to services for older adults and their families.
 By simply entering a zip code or city, you can find a list of trusted local organizations that can assist with home care needs, transportation, and more.
 It’s a straightforward way to cut through the noise and find reliable help quickly, making it a go-to for families trying to piece together a care plan.

-Life Insurance & Tax Deductions
+Can Life Insurance or Tax Deductions Help?

 Sometimes, funding solutions are hiding in existing financial plans.
 It’s a good idea to review any Long-Term Care Insurance policies, as some may include benefits that cover family caregivers.
 On top of insurance, don’t overlook potential tax breaks.
 Caregivers may be able to deduct certain medical expenses they pay for a loved one, as long as those costs are more than 7.5% of their adjusted gross income.
 Understanding if Medicare pays for family caregivers and what deductions are available can provide significant financial relief.

-How to Avoid Funding Scams
+How to Avoid Home Care Funding Scams

 When you’re focused on finding funding, the last thing you need to worry about is scams.
 Unfortunately, they’re out there, and they often target people looking for financial help.
 Knowing what to look for is the best way to protect your agency and your clients.
 Here are a few simple things to keep in mind to stay safe.

-Know the Red Flags
+Spotting the Red Flags of a Scam

 Be wary of anyone who contacts you unexpectedly offering a “free grant.”
 Legitimate grant programs almost always require a formal application that you have to seek out and complete yourself.
 If an offer sounds too good to be true—like guaranteed approval or no eligibility requirements—it probably is.
 Scammers often create a sense of urgency, pressuring you to act immediately or pay a fee to access the funds.
 Real funding sources don’t operate that way.
 Trust your gut; if something feels off, take a step back and investigate before moving forward.

-Verify Programs with Official Sources
+Always Verify with Official Sources

 Before you apply for any program, take a moment to confirm it’s real.
 The safest way to do this is by visiting official government websites directly.
 Don’t rely on links sent through email or social media, as these can lead to fake look-alike sites.
 Instead, type the web address for your state’s Medicaid agency or other trusted organizations into your browser yourself.
 You can also use the federal government’s Eldercare Locator service to find legitimate local agencies and resources.
 A few minutes of verification can save you a major headache later on.

-Protect Your Personal Information
+How to Protect Your Personal Information

 Your agency’s financial information is sensitive, so treat it with care.
 Never share details like your business’s tax ID number, bank account information, or Social Security number with someone who contacts you out of the blue.
 Scammers often ask for this information over the phone, through email, or on social media, promising a grant in return.
 A legitimate organization will have a secure application process and will never pressure you to share private data in an unsecured way.
 Only provide this information after you have verified the program is real and you have initiated the contact through their official channels.

-Common Medicare & Medicaid Myths
+Don’t Fall for These Medicare & Medicaid Myths

 Scammers often take advantage of confusion around government programs.
 It’s important to know that Medicare generally does not pay family members directly for caregiving.
 While some specific Medicaid programs do allow for this, the rules vary by state and have strict requirements.
 Be skeptical of anyone who promises they can get you Medicare funds to pay family caregivers, especially if they ask for a fee.
 Understanding the basic rules helps you spot these false promises and avoid scams that prey on common misunderstandings about how these programs work.